sgraden/vpc/how-to-verify-access.md

 ### Step 3: Store Endpoint and Credentials as Variables

-For `rias_endpoint` and `credentials`, use the information given to you during onboarding.
+For `rias_endpoint`, use the API endpoint given to you during onboarding.

 ```
 rias_endpoint="<RIAS_API_ENDPOINT>"
-credentials="<BASIC_AUTH_CREDENTIALS>"
  ```
 {: codeblock}

-Run the previous command to store the values as variables in your session.
-To verify that these variables were saved, run ``echo $rias_endpoint`` and make sure the response is not empty.
+Run the previous command to store the value as a variable in your session.
+To verify that this variable was saved, run ``echo $rias_endpoint`` and make sure the response is not empty.

 ### Step 4: Run the GET Regions API

 ```
-curl $rias_endpoint/v1/regions -u $credentials -H "X-Auth-Token: $iam_token"
+curl $rias_endpoint/v1/regions -H "X-Auth-Token: $iam_token"
 ```
 {: codeblock}